 1 Battery Efficient Security for Very Low Throughput Machine Type Communications [MTC] Devices

-2 The Internet of Things 2017 Report: How the IoT is improving lives to transform the world, January 2017.
+2 The Internet of Things 2018 Report: How the IoT evolving to reach the mainstream with businesses and consumers, February 2018.

 3 All Together Now: Securing the Internet of Things, 2017.